When Google might send you a text

-- You've signed up for 2-step verification
+You've signed up for 2-Step Verification

-- You're creating an account, and we want to make sure you’re not a robot
+You're creating an account, and we want to make sure you’re not a robot

-- You’re signing in, and we want to make sure that you’re really you
+You’re signing in, and we want to make sure that you’re really you

-- You’ve asked us to notify you via SMS about changes to your account
+You’ve made changes to your account